Left the Unit in 2022

 Current work and interests

-Rebecca is concurrently undertaking the qualitative evaluation of the GLoW trial, which will evaluate whether a tailored behavioural weight management programme that can be delivered at scale achieves better glucose control and other health outcomes than education alone.
+Rebecca was concurrently undertaking the qualitative evaluation of the GLoW trial, which evaluated whether a tailored behavioural weight management programme that can be delivered at scale achieves better glucose control and other health outcomes than education alone.

 Background and experience

 Rebecca completed her PhD in January 2018 at the Division of Population Medicine, Cardiff University.
 Her PhD focused on the development and evaluation of a smartphone app intervention to help patients with cancer to meet their information needs.
 Prior to this, Rebecca completed an MSc in Health Psychology at the University College London.
 Alongside her PhD, Rebecca completed the doctoral-level Stage 2 Qualification in Health Psychology with the British Psychology Society (2014-2018), granting her Chartered Health Psychologist status.
 She is registered with the Health and Care Professions Council and practices in adult weight management.
 In October 2020, Rebecca was elected as a Trustee for the Association for the Study of Obesity (ASO), for a three-year term.